John-Luke2001/nmap-localhost-port-scan/README.md

 ## Security Relevance

 - Port 135 is used for Windows administrative services.
-- Port 445 provides SMB file sharing capabilities.
+- Port 445 provides SMB file sharing capabilities and is commonly targeted during lateral movement and ransomware attacks.
-- Open services represent potential attack surfaces that security analysts must monitor and secure.
+- Open services increase an organization's attack surface and should be monitored, hardened, and regularly assessed.
 ## Screenshots

 ### Nmap Installation Verification